N.Y. Judiciary Law Section 216

 5.

 The chief administrator of the courts, in conjunction with the division of criminal justice services, shall collect data and report every six months regarding pretrial release and detention.
-Such data and report shall contain information categorized by age, gender, racial and ethnic background; regarding the nature of the criminal offenses, including the top charge of each case; the number and type of charges in each defendant’s criminal record; whether the prosecutor requested that the court fix bail, the amounts and forms of bail requested by the prosecutor, and the amounts and forms of bail set by the court; the number of individuals released on recognizance; the number of individuals released on non-monetary conditions, including the conditions imposed; the number of individuals committed to the custody of a sheriff prior to trial; the rates of failure to appear and rearrest; the outcome of such cases or dispositions; the length of the pretrial detention stay and any other such information as the chief administrator and the division of criminal justice services may find necessary and appropriate.
+Such data and report shall contain information categorized by age, gender, racial and ethnic background; regarding the nature of the criminal offenses, including the top charge of each case; the number and type of charges in each defendant’s criminal record; whether a hate crime was charged; whether the prosecutor requested that the court fix bail, the amounts and forms of bail requested by the prosecutor, and the amounts and forms of bail set by the court; the number of individuals released on recognizance; the number of individuals released on non-monetary conditions, including the conditions imposed; the number of individuals committed to the custody of a sheriff prior to trial; the rates of failure to appear and rearrest; the outcome of such cases or dispositions; the length of the pretrial detention stay and any other such information as the chief administrator and the division of criminal justice services may find necessary and appropriate.
 Further, the chief administrator of the courts shall collect data and report every month regarding pretrial commitments to local correctional facilities.
 Such data shall include but not be limited to age, gender, racial and ethnic background of the principal; both beginning and end dates of pretrial commitment to the custody of the sheriff; total days of pretrial commitment to the custody of the sheriff; the type of commitment ordered by the court; the top charge at arrest and arraignment; and whether the principal had been previously released from custody in the case.
 Such report shall aggregate the data collected by county; court, including city, town and village courts; and judge.
 The data shall be aggregated in order to protect the identity of individual defendants.
 The report shall be released publicly and published on the websites of the office of court administration and the division of criminal justice services.
 The first report shall be published twelve months after this subdivision shall have become a law, and shall include data from the first six months following the enactment of this section.
 Reports for subsequent periods shall be published every six months thereafter; provided, however, that the pretrial detention admissions and discharges report will be published every month.

 6.